icpc/ccs-specs/Contest_API.md

 To add a submission, clients can use the `POST` method on the submissions endpoint or the `PUT` method directly on an object url.
-One of the following [capabilities](#capabilities) is required to add submissions:
+One of the following [capabilities](#capabilities) is required to add submissions, with descriptions below:

 | Name              | Description
 | :---------------- | :----------